 But the unwieldy part of the problem, which was not addressed in the New York Times article, pertains to the kind of preference- and behavior-based targeting that the algorithms utilized by the large social media companies were specifically designed to accommodate.

 The example used in the article was about how Facebook surfaced information around conspiracies to an account that had originally “liked” a page that promotes a link between vaccines and autism.
 But is this a bug rather than a feature?
 Had the initial “page like” been given for a page about the next Deadpool movie, and the resultant surfaced information been news articles about Justice League or Avengers: Infinity War, the algorithm would be operating as expected.
 These algorithms are designed to increase engagement on the part of users: can the algorithm be expected to operate against a second dimension that relates to ethics?
 And if so, whose ethics?

-Again, some cases are clear cut: a social network shouldn't allow users to distribute objectively false information.
-Social networks should also protect their services from being used by foreign actors to distribute political ads related to a US election (which is illegal).
-But when do free speech laws collide with the expectation that an algorithm will surface information to users that they've shown an affinity for, creating an echo chamber for that person?
+Again, some cases are clear cut: social networks should protect their services from being used by foreign actors to distribute political ads related to a US election (which is illegal).
+But when do free speech laws collide with the expectation that an algorithm will surface information to users that they’ve shown an affinity for, creating an echo chamber for that person?
 And which echo chambers should these algorithms permit?
-If comic book movies are ok, should conspiracy theorists be allowed to live in their own delusional digital enclaves -- and if not, where is that line drawn?
+If comic book movies are ok, should conspiracy theorists be allowed to live in their own delusional digital enclaves — and if not, where is that line drawn?
 This seems to me to be perhaps the most towering and significant question that the consumer technology industry at large will face in the years to come.